KoshkinaKate/CarDealershipDatabase/README.md

 Instructions on how to set up and run the project using MySQL Server and MySQL Workbench

-### Prerequisites

-- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
-- Java SDK: Make sure Java SDK is installed and configured in IntelliJ.

 ### Setting Up the Database

 1. Download or clone the project files.